keenanwoodall/asterboids/README.md

 All of the source code lives in the src/ folder.
 The entry point into the application is `app.odin`.
 Within this file is a simple application loop which calls `tick_game()` and `draw_game()`, passing a `Game`  struct.

 The `Game` struct holds the entire state of the game.
-This state is broken up into high-level "systems" like `Enemies`, `Projectiles`, `Player` etc. The `tick_game` and `draw_game` procedures then delegate ticking/drawing to various procedures used by the sub-systems like.
+This state is broken up into high-level "systems" like `Enemies`, `Projectiles`, `Player` etc. The `tick_game` and `draw_game` procedures then delegate ticking/drawing to various procedures used by the sub-systems.

 With that in mind, if you want to explore the code-base and start making changes I'd recommend starting from the `tick_game` procedure for game logic and `draw_game` for game rendering.
 You can drill down into any of the subsystem's draw/tick procedures that catch your interest.